yuekaizhang/dynamo/docs/API/nixl_connect/README.md

 sending the operation's metadata via Dynamo's round-robin dispatcher, and awaiting the operation for completion before making use of the transferred data.

-See [encode_worker](https://github.com/ai-dynamo/dynamo/tree/main/examples/multimodal/components/encode_worker.py#L190) from our Multimodal example, for how the resulting embeddings are registered with the RDMA subsystem by creating a [`Descriptor`](descriptor.md), a [`WriteOperation`](write_operation.md) is created using the metadata provided by the requesting worker, and the worker awaits for the data transfer to complete for yielding a response.
+See [encode_worker](https://github.com/ai-dynamo/dynamo/tree/main/examples/multimodal/components/encode_worker.py#L190) from our Multimodal example, for how the resulting embeddings are registered with the NIXL subsystem by creating a [`Descriptor`](descriptor.md), a [`WriteOperation`](write_operation.md) is created using the metadata provided by the requesting worker, and the worker awaits for the data transfer to complete for yielding a response.